Location Access and Privacy

 Advanced Settings

 Use Advanced Settings to clear registered geofences.
-This is mainly useful if location-based alerts seem stale after permissions, Adventure Mode, or challenge participation changes.
+This is mainly useful if location-based alerts seem stale after permissions, Adventure Mode, Area Alerts, or challenge participation changes.

 Privacy Notes

-Location permission is controlled by iOS.
-You can change it at any time in iOS Settings.
+Location permission is controlled by your device.
+You can change it at any time in iOS Settings or Android system settings.